-A Conceptual Understanding Procedure, or CUP, is a teaching procedure designed to assist students to develop or consolidate their understanding of difficult concepts.
-The problems provided have been developed in a physics context but the procedure could be equally adapted for use in other areas of study such as chemistry, mathematics or biology.
+A Conceptual Understanding Procedure, or CUP, is a teaching procedure designed to aid development of understanding of concepts that students find difficult.
+They have been developed in physics but could be designed for other areas of study such as chemistry, mathematics and biology.

 They are constructivist in approach, i.e. they are based on the belief that students construct their own understanding of concepts by expanding or modifying their existing views.
-The procedure also reinforces the value of collaborative learning as it encourages students to share ideas and to reflect on and analysis the ideas of others.
-This procedure promotes students to play an active role in their own learning.
+The procedure also reinforces the value of cooperative learning and the individual student's active role in learning.

 Master copies of both A4 and A3 problem sheets are provided in Adobe Acrobat (.pdf) format.
 (Acrobat Reader is available free on the Web.)
-These are suitable for senior high school, college or first year university students and may be copied and distributed for educational purposes without changes.
+These are suitable for senior high school, college or first year university students and may be copied without changes and distributed for educational purposes.

 |Title||Worksheet Masters||Concepts targeted|